KhajiraCraft/neurons/README.md

 ### Frontend

-1. In the frontend directory, run the following command to start the React development server:
+1. You will first need to add the Firebase API key in the firebase.js file since the application uses Firebase.
+In the frontend directory, run the following command to start the React development server:
     ```bash
     npm start
     ```